kaazing/javascript.client/gateway/doc/p_dev_js_websocket.md

 **Note:** To use the Gateway, a KAAZING client library, or a KAAZING demo, fork the repository from [kaazing.org](http://kaazing.org).

-This section describes how you can use the `WebSocket` API provided by the KAAZING Gateway JavaScript client library ([JavaScript Client API](../apidoc/client/javascript/gateway/index.md "JsDoc")).
+This section describes how you can use the `WebSocket` API provided by the KAAZING Gateway JavaScript client library ([JavaScript Client API](http://developer.kaazing.com/documentation/5.0/apidoc/client/javascript/gateway/index.html).
 This API allows you to take advantage of the WebSocket standard as described in the [HTML5 specification](http://www.w3.org/TR/html5/ "HTML5") and [WebSocket API](http://dev.w3.org/html5/websockets/ "The WebSocket API") including the sending and receiving of string and binary messages.

 The steps in this topic show you how to create a simple JavaScript client using the WebSocket API as implemented in the KAAZING Gateway JavaScript WebSocket library.
 The Gateway JavaScript client library is fully-compliant with the WebSocket API standard and includes several enhancements.